 Each Minnesota walleye opener finds hundreds of boats on Big Winnie.
 I’m there with the masses.
 It’s a family tradition.
-A mixed crowd of small boats, big boats, guide boats, and resort launches converge along Winnie’s shorelines on opener.
+A mixed crowd of small boats, big boats, guide boats, and resort launches converge along Winnie’s shorelines on the opener.
 Why is Winnie so popular?
 Plain and simple . . . guaranteed fish fry!
-It produces early season walleyes like few other lakes.
+It produces early-season walleyes like few other lakes.

 Although its size can be intimidating, Winnie is quite easy to fish, particularly early in the season.
 Tackle and bait selection is quite simple.
 Locating walleyes involves common sense.
 Consider the following when fishing Big Winnie this spring and early summer.

 Fire-Ball® Frenzy Fire-Ball Jig